 Over the last several years we have seen augmented reality (AR) technology transform many industries.

 Sports, however, seemed to have shown little progress in that aspect.
-We use this technology through our Augmented Reality Tennis app in order to help users see, hear and feel negative and positive future consequences of their actions as if they’re occurring in the moment.
-This type of learning could help players and coaches in number of ways.
+We use this technology through our Augmented Reality Tennis app in order to help users visualize targets by showing interactive holograms over the live environment.
+These virtual targets can be used for training patterns, hitting spots on the court etc. This type of learning could help players and coaches in number of ways.

 Engaging training sessions